Scribe Author FAQ

 That is why we have multiple rounds of revisions and corrections.
 You will never just “see” your book at some stage and be surprised by it.
 We have intentionally set up our process to include constant iterations and feedback and changes.

-More than 99% of our Authors are happy with their book by the time it gets to final revisions.
+Virtually all of our Authors are happy with their book by the time it gets to final revisions.

 But what if—after all the edits and changes—you still don’t like your book?
 This is possible.
 It’s impossible to 100% guarantee your happiness with your book, especially given that it is your ideas and your words and your voice.